The December 2020 Google Core Update

 The latest update from this past week is once again having a negative impact on the Daily Mail site, with a strong loss of visibility.
 It’s not as severe as previous updates have been, but it’s still a meaningfull loss.

 For the Daily Mail site, it’s easy to come up with justifications for the severity of Google’s updates.
 The Mail has a specific approach to their content, which is part of their online brand identity and works well for keeping readers engaged with the site.
-It’s easy to consider that editorial approach as ‘low quality’ and deserving to be punished by Google.
+It’s not a big leap to judge that editorial approach as ‘low quality’ and deserving to be punished by Google.

-I don’t necessarily agree with that perspective, but I understand why others would come to such a conclusion.
-People could justifiably say that the Mail ‘deserved’ its losses.
+I don’t necessarily agree with that perspective, but I understand why others would come to such a simplistic conclusion.
+People could make the case that the Mail ‘deserved’ its losses.

 It’s harder to maintain that stance when publishers like the New York Times, the BBC, and CNN.com are affected.
 Which is exactly what happened in this latest core update.